top of page

 2. Gather Data

 Once I have a clear understanding of the problem, I dive into the available data.
-Collect both qualitative and quantitative data, identify patterns and themes to extract meaningful insights.
+Collect both qualitative and quantitative data, identify patterns and themes to extract meaningful user and business insights.

 If there's no data, I go and get it.
 I need some intelligence to better understand the problem.
-Surveys, online testing platforms, customer interviews, quick team workshops, or hallway studies are quick ways to get informed.
+Surveys, online testing, guerilla studies, team workshops, or hallway studies are ways to get data all to make informed decisions.

 I built a research lab to test kiosks, desktops, and portable devices to get a feel for the experiences.
 We even used paper prototypes to mimic flows of early ideas.
 I led over 200+ studies on a dedicated kiosk in my lab, running weekly research sessions that included A/B tests, concept evaluations, final design reviews, and production screens.
-Designers and product managers benefited from an optimized research practice.
+Designers and product managers benefited from these feedback loops.

 3. Learn from Competitors

 While visiting a Masonite facility, the lobby had a framed before and after photo.
 Surprisingly, this idea never made it to the website.
-I copied the Tru-Stile functionality and made it into a component to be used throughout the site to help users see the difference a Masonite door enhances the room.
+I borrowed the Tru-Stile idea and made it a reusable component for Masonite.com's redesign.

 4. Define Personas

 Personas anchor all decisions to a project and keep it on course to delivering a product that solves user pain points.
-Without established personas, risks are high in delivering wrong solutions.
+Without established personas, risks run high in delivering wrong solutions.
+Empathy maps are a great way to develop personas when you some kind of data to start from.

-When I'm comfortable with the amount of data, I conduct empathy map workshops with stakeholders to discover pain points and opportunities.
-This exercise feeds the UX Strategy.
+When I'm comfortable with the amount of data, conducting an empathy map workshop or exercise turns paint points into opportunities.
+This empathy map was done for the Masonite.com redesign.

 5. Journey Mapping